saeedbala1995/HydroPressPredictor/README.md

 # Hydrodynamic-Pressure-Predictor
 Hydro_Pressure_Predictor is a Python package designed for forecasting exerted hydrodynamic pressure on a bridge's pier using an optimized XGBoost model.
 It leverages input variables such as the Froude number in the river, the pier's shape (Rectangular or Cylindrical), and channel cross-section geometry (Rectangular or Non-rectangular) to predict hydrodynamic pressure in Pascal.
+This package has been created by [Mr. Saeed Balahang](https://www.linkedin.com/in/saeed-balahang-31b52a207/), a student from Tarbiat Modares University in colaboration with [Dr. Soroush Abolfathi](https://warwick.ac.uk/fac/sci/eng/people/soroush_abolfathi/) and [Mr. Seyed Mehran Ahmadi](https://www.linkedin.com/in/s-mehran-ahmadi/?originalSubdomain=ir)

 ## Features